 FRIENDS OF CORONADO HISTORIC SITE

-The mission of the Friends of Coronado Historic Site (FCHS) is to support the conservation and restoration of historical assets and museum exhibits, and to promote through community outreach, the historical and cultural significance of the Coronado and Jemez Historic Sites - including the ancestral pueblos of Kuaua and Gíusewa, the Coronado Expedition, and the Mission of San Jose de los Jemez.
+The mission of the Friends of Coronado Historic Site (FCHS) is to promote and assist conservation and restoration of the Coronado and Jemez historical assets, aid in the development of museum exhibits, and promote, through community outreach, the historical and cultural significance of these historic sites - including the ancestral pueblos of Kuaua and Gíusewa, the Coronado Expedition, and the Mission of San Jose de Los Jemez.

-Mail applications to:
+Send proposals and applications to:

 485 Kuaua Rd.